MianAliKhalid/Amazon-Affilate-link-add/Readme.md

 1. Navigate to the plugin settings page in your WordPress dashboard.
 2. Add the keywords you want to convert into affiliate links.
-3. Enter your Amazon affiliate ID.
+3. Enter your Amazon product and and images.
+4. Shortcode is ready and easy to use anywhere in the website.
 4. Customize the appearance of the affiliate links if desired.
 5. Save your settings.